judicious-priority/judicious-priority.github.io/README.md

 Mercer County, Pennsylvania

-Wedlock [Custody](Legal/Physical & Intervention & Vol. Term, Invol.
-Term), Adoption, Paternity & Support[DRS], Abuse[Protection] Resource
+Wedlock {Custody}(Legal/Physical & Intervention & Vol. Term, Invol.
+Term), Adoption, Paternity & Support{DRS}, Abuse{Protection} Resource

 State Rules, Statutes, Doctrine, Precedent, Etc

 -Chrome v126+
--chrome://flags enable OCR
+-chrome://flags enable OCR-document containers marked with _ have text in the original file-ctrl-r, after any document containers fail to load, until all are loaded
--document containers marked with _ have text in the original file -ctrl-r, after any document containers fail to load, until all are loaded -document containers with documents unavailable for hot-linking include a url to the original and a local copy of such within the document container
+-document containers with documents unavailable for hot-linking include a url to the original and a local copy of such within the document container
 -version with document containers expanded to full document height available at https://

 ctrl-f shortcut list: